ava-labs/mastering-avalanche/chapter_01.md

 AVAX is hard-capped at 720,000,000 and all transaction fees are burned which makes it a deflationary asset.

 Transaction fees and staking rewards all utilise AVAX.
-One AVAX is denomination nine, so the smallest unit of AVAX is nanoAVAX (nAVAX) at 10^-9 AVAX.
+One AVAX is denomination nine, the smallest unit of AVAX is nanoAVAX (nAVAX) at 10^-9 AVAX.

 <small>The table below demonstrates the divisions of an AVAX within the metric system.</small>